 All those parts of an archaeological archive need to be kept safe and made accessible for further research.
-The Archaeological Archives team compiles and maintains the archives produced during HE archaeology projects.
+The Archaeological Archives team compiles and maintains the archives produced during Historic England archaeology projects.
 Compilation involves cataloguing, packing and ordering the archive so that it is easy to find any record or object in our stores.
 Maintenance is the management of our storage areas to ensure the safety and preservation of the archive.
 Metal, for instance, requires much drier storage conditions than animal bone or wood.

 The archive from each project is managed by the Archaeological Archives team until the project has been completed.
 The archive is then transferred to a museum or English Heritage collections store for long-term curation.